oroinc/documentation/backend/entities-data-management/actions/index.rst

  - Routes
  - Datagrids

 Every active *operation* shows a button or a link on the corresponding page.
 The button is displayed only if all the described preconditions are met.
 For the *operation* button or link to be displayed the `preconditions` section should evaluate to `true`.
 After a user clicks on the button or link the *operation* will be performed only if the `conditions` section evaluates to `true`.
-Also, if the operation has a form dialog configuration, then a a modal dialog with fields appears when clicking the button.
+Also, if the operation has a form dialog configuration, then a modal dialog with fields appears when clicking the button.

 Each *operation* relates to an entity type (consists of a full class name) or\\and a route of the page where the operations should be displayed or\\and a datagrid.
 Before the page loading, ActionBundle chooses *operations* that have a corresponding page entity|route.
 Then these *operations* are checked against the preconditions.
 If all the preconditions are met - the operation's button is displayed.
 Upon clicking the button - all the performed operations (and underlined actions) are executed provided that all the preconditions of *operation* and conditions of *actions* are met.